SAP-archive/Fiori-for-iOS-Roadshow-2019/Guides/1_Make_It_Your_Own/4_Generate_App_with_Assistant.md

 ![create-app-6](https://user-images.githubusercontent.com/9074514/59391719-0a274780-8d2a-11e9-8d4d-41c2ec51bf48.png)

-Complete the fields in the next screen by providing the backend URL you got when you deployed the Java Application Backend to your Neo Trial account.
+Complete the fields in the next screen by providing the backend URL shown after you deployed the Java Application Backend to your Neo Trial account.
 Then choose **No Authentication** because we don't need to authentication for this sample backend.
 If you want to try out different authentication methods, feel free to do so then click the **Save** button.

 ![create-app-7](https://user-images.githubusercontent.com/9074514/59391720-0a274780-8d2a-11e9-9494-d63d8fd6de97.png)